-Figure 33 Pedestrians in Tonga with limited right-of-way, compared to road with designated bicycle/pedestrian lane
+Figure 33: Pedestrians in Tonga with limited right-of-way, compared to a road with a designated bicycle/pedestrian lane

-Photo Sources: Caley Johnson and Kevin Collington
+(Photos by Caley Johnson and Kevin Collington)

-Consideration: As in #4 above, safety of children and pedestrians is a very high priority of the Ministry of Police in enforcing the relevant legislations.
-Footpaths are the priority for pedestrians and are currently constructed in the town areas and are extending to villages now.
-Dedicated lanes need to be considered in light of the competing demands for parking spaces as well as the practicality of enforcing and monitoring given current capacity and technology.
+Consideration: As in #4 above, safety of children and pedestrians is a very high priority of the Ministry of Police in enforcing the relevant legislation.
+Footpaths are the priority for pedestrians and they are currently being constructed in town areas and villages.
+Dedicated lanes need to be considered in light of the competing demands for parking spaces, as well as the practicality of enforcing and monitoring, given current capacity and technology.

 Limit idle time with the help of fleet partners and idle reduction technologies